ProfJordan/code-snippets-for-students/sorting-algorithms/readme.md

 ### Additional Algorithms to Add:

 There are many sorting algorithms beyond the examples here.
 Each has its own set of advantages, disadvantages, and use-cases where it is most suitable.
 Here's a brief overview of some additional sorting algorithms:

-#### Radix Sort

-Radix Sort is a non-comparative integer sorting algorithm that sorts data with integer keys by grouping keys by the individual digits which share the same significant position and value.
-It works on the principle of Counting Sort and sorts the data digit by digit starting from least significant digit to most significant digit.

 #### TimSort